Spay/Neuter

 B. Have the dog or cat spayed or neutered by a department veterinarian at the expense of the owner or custodian.
 Such expense may include additional fees due to extraordinary care required;

 C. Have the dog or cat spayed or neutered by another California licensed veterinarian.
 The owner or custodian may arrange for another California licensed veterinarian to spay or neuter the animal, and shall pay to the department the cost to deliver said animal to the chosen veterinarian.
 The cost to deliver the animal shall be based on the department’s hourly rate established by the auditor-controller.
-The veterinarian shall complete and return to the department within ten (10) days, a statement confirming that the dog or cat has been spayed or neutered or is, in fact, incapable of breeding and shall release the dog or cat to the owner or custodian only after the spay or neuter procedure is complete;
+The veterinarian shall complete and return to the department within ten (10) business days, a statement confirming that the dog or cat has been spayed or neutered or is, in fact, incapable of breeding and shall release the dog or cat to the owner or custodian only after the spay or neuter procedure is complete;

-D. At the discretion of the director, the dog or cat may be released to the owner or custodian if he or she signs a statement under penalty of perjury, representing that the dog or cat will be spayed or neutered and that he or she will submit a statement within ten (10) days of the release, signed by the veterinarian, confirming that the dog or cat has been spayed or neutered or is incapable of breeding; or
+D. At the discretion of the director, the dog or cat may be released to the owner or custodian if he or she signs a statement under penalty of perjury, representing that the dog or cat will be spayed or neutered and that he or she will submit a statement within ten (10) business days of the release, signed by the veterinarian, confirming that the dog or cat has been spayed or neutered or is incapable of breeding;

 6.08.125 Requiring the mandatory spaying and neutering of pit bull breeds.